20 Best Things to Do in Trier, Germany

 St. Mary's Column, or the Mariensaule, looks down at the city of Trier from a height of 40 meters.

-You can drive through the lush forest or take a hike up the winding road to reach this monument.
+You can drive through the lush forest or hike up the winding road to reach this monument.

 St. Mary's Column can be seen from a distance in various parts of the city, but the real attraction at the top of the column, where you can catch the best view of the city.